Carolusian/llmproxify/README.md

 3. **Configure the Service**:
    - **Container Image URL**: Enter `index.docker.io/carolusian/llmproxify:0.1.3`.
-   - **Service Name**: Enter a unique service name or use the default value provided, e.g. `llmproxify:0.1.3`.
+   - **Service Name**: Enter a unique service name or use the default value provided, e.g. `llmproxify`.
    - **Region**: Select `us-central1` or choose another region based on your preference.

 4. **Authentication**: